top of page

 When collecting your new pet so that you can spend time with it out of its’ cage, first try enticing it with treats hoping to get it to trust you.
 When it starts to trust, you can start picking it up but never grab it quickly.
 Doing so will stress the animal and it could start to fear you.

-Never pick your Hedgehog from above because predators come from above and Hedgehogs are pre-programmed to respond accordingly.
+Whenever possible, never pick your Hedgehog from above because predators come from above and Hedgehogs are pre-programmed to respond accordingly.
 Always gently scoop your Hedgehog from below.
 Try to avoid using gloves when holding your Hedgehog.
 If you wear gloves to pick up your Hedgehog you are in fact teaching your pet to get used to the glove, not your hand or your smell.

 Talk to it when entering the room that it is in.
-It will get accustomed to your voice and start to look forward to your visit.Sometimes no matter what you do many Hedgehog may be grumpy / timid, at times.
+It will get accustomed to your voice and start to look forward to your visit.
+Sometimes no matter what you do many Hedgehogs may be grumpy / timid, at times.
 It is all apart of their natural instincts.
-If they don’t like you in the beginning you’ll need to force a little of your love on it. do that in small steps repeating it several times a day, until it gets to trust you more and knows that you are not going to harm it.
+If they do not like you in the beginning, you will need to force a little of your love on it.
+Do that in small steps repeating it several times a day, until it gets to trust you more and knows that you are not going to harm it.

-Grooming a Hedgehog
+Grooming a Hedgehog Bathing

-Don’t be surprised if your pet Hedgehog panics a bit when you first introduce him or her to a bath.
+Do not be surprised if your pet Hedgehog panics a bit when you first introduce him or her to a bath.
 Hedgehogs do not like being in water.
 They prefer not to be bathed and although some people will tell you that their pets enjoy a bath, I highly doubt that they like being bathed but have instead, learned to tolerate it.

-Bathe your Hedgehog every 7-14 days or as needed, if it gets dirty.
-Most animal bedding is somewhat dusty.
+Rinse your Hedgehog every 7-14 days or bathe it as needed, if it gets dirty.
+Most animal bedding is dusty.
 They are formulated to neutralize odor and to absorb moisture from your pets’ environment.
 Although the bedding is doing what it is meant to do, it will also be absorbing moisture from your pet’s skin.
 Over time, if left unwashed, a fine layer of dust and dirt particles builds up, not allowing the animal’s skin to ‘breathe’ properly.
 If left untreated you may start to notice dry flaky skin or other more serious health problems.

 Choosing the right shampoo and conditioner -Whenever possible, use a natural vegetable based, chemical/alcohol/fragrance free shampoo and conditioner that does not contain tea tree oil.
 (TEA TREE OIL may be fatal to Hedgehogs!).
-Many of these natural and premium shampoos can be purchased at your local pet store, pharmacy or health food stores.
+Many of these natural and premium shampoos can be purchased at your local pet store, pharmacy, or health food stores.

 1. Fill a small sink or your pet’s bathtub with an inch or two of slightly warmed water.
 The water should not feel hot or cold when you touch it with the back of your hand.